CSIS-iLab/india-states/_analysis/states-update-january-2-2020.md

 Chhattisgarh chief minister Bhupesh Baghel launched a new insurance program for the state’s laborers.
 The new scheme will provide $695 a registered laborer who suffers a disability caused by an accident at work, and $1,390 to family members upon the death of a laborer at work. **Source:** [Hindustan Times](https://www.hindustantimes.com/india-news/chhattisgarh-government-launches-financial-scheme-for-labourers/story-9E5sejt1tctt8IuHnz5LNP.html)

-The government canceled the allotment of a coal block for the power project in Jharkhand, after a decade of no significant progress towards operationalization.
-The coal block was allotted in 2009 to Karanpura Energy Ltd. **Source:** [The Hindu Business Line](https://www.thehindubusinessline.com/economy/government-deallocates-coal-block-in-jharkhand-allotted-for-power-project/article30449428.ece)

 **Jammu and Kashmir**

 On January 1, the center restored internet and mobile messaging services at all government hospitals and schools.
 This comes nearly five months since communication services were first placed under restriction. **Source:** [India Today](https://www.indiatoday.in/india/story/jammu-kashmir-sms-all-mobiles-internet-hositals-schools-restored-midnight-1632935-2019-12-31)

+**Jharkhand**

+The government canceled the allotment of a coal block for the power project in Jharkhand, after a decade of no significant progress towards operationalization.
+The coal block was allotted in 2009 to Karanpura Energy Ltd. **Source:** [The Hindu Business Line](https://www.thehindubusinessline.com/economy/government-deallocates-coal-block-in-jharkhand-allotted-for-power-project/article30449428.ece)

 **Kerala**